 - Average customer service

-The XTRASoft cushioning system reduces the impact generated by 20%, protect your knees while walking, as well as helping individuals with joint/knee pain run more comfortably.
+The XTRASoft cushioning system reduces the impact generated by 20%, protects your knees while walking, as well as helping individuals with joint/knee pain run more comfortably.

 The entire unit weighs around 108 lbs but is provided with transport wheels in the front and comes with a folding design, and the machine could be stored away easily.